Evil Stig

-Evil Stig is a 1995 studio album by Evil Stig, a supergroup formed by Joan Jett and members of The Gits for a series of benefit concerts to fund the investigation into the 1993 murder of Gits singer Mia Zapata.
+Evil Stig is the only studio album by the American punk rock supergroup Evil Stig, formed by Joan Jett and the surviving members of The Gits.
+The album was released in 1995 through Blackheart Records and was recorded for a series of benefit concerts to fund the investigation into the 1993 murder of The Gits lead vocalist and lyricist Mia Zapata.
 The name Evil Stig is "Gits Live" in reverse.
-The album was released in 1995.